English

 ENGLISH 2A - GRADE 10

 The course is intended for students currently enrolled in the SERP Program and the International Program who need further encouragement in reading, writing, speaking, and language development.
-This course continues to develop proficiency of the English language through reading comprehension and analysis, writing development, speaking fluency, as well as vocabulary and grammar usage.
+Stemming from the sacramental worldview, this course continues to develop proficiency of the English language through reading comprehension and analysis, writing development, speaking fluency, as well as vocabulary and grammar usage.
 Students will respond to literature with an emphasis on written analysis and oral presentations using a variety of writing and presentation modes.
 The course curriculum follows the world literature focus similar to English, and includes instruction in research methodology and synthesis.

-- Homework Expectation: 1-2 hours per week, can include weekends & breaks
+- Homework Expectation: 20 minutes per day, can include weekends and breaks

 - Year